heroandxin/dolphin031.github.io/_posts/2021-12-05-Smart-Logistic-Warehouse-System-In-Walmart.md

 ---
 # 01. Data Overview  <a name="data-overview"></a>

+The manager provided me a dataset named "Product.csv".

 Each column contains the weight and value of each product, and there are totally 50 available product options (Product No.0 - Product No.49) that can be selected into one warehouse.

 Every two rows contain all product information in one warehouse, and there are 300 warehouses (Warehouse No.0 - Warehouse No.299) in total.